10 April 2026

 Our experts take you through the key things you need to be aware of if you're travelling to Europe (and, specifically, the Schengen area) with your students this academic year.

-In this blog, we’ll explain what’s changing, what it means for school trips, and how to prepare—so you can confidently answer parent questions and travel with fewer surprises.
+In this blog, we’ll explain what’s changed, what it means for school trips, and how to prepare—so you can confidently answer parent questions and travel with fewer surprises.

 Ready?
 Let’s dive in.